uvalib/hydraulics/README.md

 # Welcome to Hydraulics

-This gem is designed to be a plugin used within your o
+This gem is designed to be a plugin used within your own application

 ## Requirements